Well Being and Social Prescribing

-As part of our social prescribing, community referral courses we offer a twelve week (three hour a week) stone carving workshop at Woodchester Mansion.
-They are on Thursday mornings and last for three hours.
+As part of our social prescribing, community referral courses we offer a twelve week (three hour a week) stone carving workshop at Breakheart Quarry, Dursley and Oakraven Field Centre, Mitcheldean.
+They are on Tuesday and Wednesdays mornings respectively and last for three hours.
+At the same times and venues we offer six week one day a week course which last for 7 hours.

 Working and learning within a craft tradition and culture can ease and help prevent subclinical depression in trades and craftspeople but also hobbyists as I have come to understand through the feedback I receive from my workshops with the public.